tigoe/sACNSource/README.md

 `thisPort` - if you want to use a port other than the sACN standard (5568), you can pass in an int with your port number

+**Note:** You can change the universe, UUID, and device name after initialization using the appropriate commands for setting them.

 #### Returns
 void